Toontown-Event-Horizon/panda-utils/README.md

 This step can appear multiple times in the pipeline if one wants to add multiple collision solids to different parts of the model.

+**Changelog**
+* 1.1 - initial implementation

+**Examples**
 * `collide`
 * `collide:keep,descend:tube`
 * `collide:descend:polyset:optimized_geom`
 * `collide[]`

+### Downscale

+This step is used to resize one texture or all PNG textures in the folder to a given size.
+Installing `Pillow` is required for this step (provided by the `imagery` extra).

+This step accepts up to four arguments.
+* The first argument `size` is required.
+The desired texture size, which has to be a power-of-two.
+All affected textures will be resized to `size*size`.
+* The second parameter `bbox` is optional.
+If it is not present, the textures will be resized as-is.
+If it is present, all textures will be first cropped to their bounding box before resizing, with `bbox%` padding around the bounding box.
+For example, setting `bbox=10` will use 10/12th of each dimension for the source image, and 1/12th of each dimension on each side for the padding.
+* The third parameter `flags` is optional.
+It includes zero or more words separated by commas, defaults to no flags:
+  * `truecenter`: By default, textures with big width and small height will be pinned to the bottom of the image.
+Setting this flag will instead center those textures in the image.
+This flag does not affect the textures with small width and big height, which will always be centered.
+* The fourth argument `name` is optional, and defaults to an empty string.
+If name is empty, all textures will be resized, if name is not empty, only the texture matching the given name will be resized.
+  This accepts Unix-style patterns (i.e. `background-*.png`).

+**Changelog**
+* 1.2.1 - initial implementation

+**Examples**
+* `downscale:256`
+* `downscale:256:10`
+* `downscale:256::truecenter:background-*.png`
+* `downscale[]`

+### Texture Cards

+This step is used to create an EGG model out of a set of png/jpg files.
+It is usually used to combine multiple related 2D images/icons together.
+It is recommended to do `downscale` before this step, and `palettize` after this step, but not required.

+By default, all parts of the model will occupy the 1x1 unit square when loaded in Panda3D.
+This is usually desired for assets such as icons, but not desired for assets with variable sizes or non-uniform aspect ratio, such as GUI elements.
+In those cases, texture-cards can accept an argument for the size of each model, which should be an integer (usually power-of-two).
+For example, if this argument is set to `512`, 256x256 textures will have the Panda3D size 0.5x0.5, and 128x1024 textures will have the size 0.25x2.

+**Changelog**
+* 1.2.1 - initial implementation

+**Examples**
+* `texture_cards`
+* `texture_cards:512`

-### 3D-Palettize
+### Palettize

-This step is used to join multiple texture files on a 3D model into one palette.
+This step is used to join multiple texture files on a model into one palette.
 It will palettize every EGG model in the folder.

-This step takes one parameter, the desired texture size.
+This step takes up to two parameters.
+The first parameter is required: the desired texture size.
 It must be a power of two.
 The default value is 1024, which means each produced palette will be 1024x1024.

-*New in version 1.2.*
+The second parameter is optional and includes zero or more comma-separated words, defaults to empty:
+* `ordered` - if the palettized images were named `{number}-{name}`, changes the palettized node name to `name`.
+Primarily used with texture-cards stage.

+**Changelog**
-* `3d_palettize`
+* 1.2.1 - renamed from `3d_palettize` to `palettize`, added `ordered` flag
+* 1.2 - initial implementation

+**Examples**
+* `palettize`
-* `3d_palettize:2048`
+* `palettize:2048`

 ### Egg2Bam